What’s the best backup camera for campers and campervans?

 Bluetooth and Wifi backup cameras for campers are available, but the abundance of electronics in your van can interfere with the signal, so read the Amazon reviews carefully to make sure your camera will work with your van.

-- Flush mount or keyhole: If you have a spare keyhole to mount a camera in, this can be a cool application, but it means removing the lock tumbler and there are lock type and vehicle make/model specifics to consider, so search for these by vehicle type on Amazon.
+- If you have a spare keyhole to mount a camera in, this can be a cool application, but it means removing the lock tumbler and there are lock type and vehicle make/model specifics to consider, so search for these by vehicle type on Amazon.
 Here’s an example: Ford Transit Backup Camera and Monitor.

-- License plate mount is available in several brands and models and is less obvious if you’re concerned about theft.
+- Licence plate mounting backup cameras are available in several brands and models.
+This is much less obvious if you’re concerned about theft.

 Some backup camera kits include a screen, while some are sold independently of the camera.